barbarer/py4e-int/_sources/functions/funcWithSetsAndDict.rst

 Sorting Sets
 ===============
 .. activecode:: func_set_sort_ac
-    :caption: Soring a set and converting to alist
+    :caption: Sorting a set and converting a set to  a list

     Run this code to see what it prints.
     ~~~~